 100 to 400 mg

-The half-life of modafinil is 15 hours.
+The half-life of modafinil is 15 hours, therefore it should be taken in the morning.

 Battleday, R. M., & Brem, A. K. (2015).
 Modafinil for cognitive neuroenhancement in healthy non-sleep-deprived subjects: a systematic review.
 European Neuropsychopharmacology, 25(11), 1865-1881.